Does It Matter What Types of Swimming Pool Algae You Have

 Bump chlorine residual in between your shocking schedule

-Algae will find a way to survive in your swimming pool no matter what the residual is especially in spots where they can hide like cracks or crevices where colones can set up and make a home and as soon the pool water is to their liking can explode and populate.
+Some Algae are tougher to kill than others but all are controlled with (disinfectants like chlorine and treatments like algacides) and will find a way to survive in your swimming pool no matter what the residual is especially in spots where they can hide like cracks or crevices where colonies can set up and make a home and as soon the pool water is to their liking can explode and populate.

 The word ‘algae’ may bring to mind a singular image or concept, but there’s more to it.
-Actually, there are several different types of algae that can bloom or create a slimy mess in your swimming pool.
-Some common types include green algae, black algae, and yellow algae, each with its unique features and impacts on your pool surfaces and water.
+Several different types of algae can bloom or create a slimy mess in your swimming pool.

 Green algae are the most common type of pool algae.
 It can spread rapidly, turning pool water into green, murky slime.
 When we’re talking about green algae, it’s important to pay attention to your filters.
 You’ll notice that low chlorine levels often accompany this form of swimming pool algae.
 As such, its prevention revolves around maintaining chlorine levels of 1-3 ppm or parts per million in the water.